Why Is Communication Important in Law Enforcement?

-Many of the top officers and professionals in law enforcement have said cited effective communication skills as a key ingredient to their success.
+Many of the top officers and professionals in law enforcement have cited effective communication skills as a key ingredient to their success.
 That’s because the most successful law enforcement leaders understand how to communicate with people from diverse backgrounds under varying and often unpredictable conditions.
 They use communication to build trust, create transparency and foster an atmosphere of mutual respect and empathy, be it in the office, on the streets or in the courtroom.

 Breaking Down the Language Barrier for Better Communication

-Additionally there are a number of language training programs geared specifically toward police officers, such as the free online language training courses offered through the National Institute of Justice.
+Additionally, there are a number of language training programs geared specifically toward police officers, such as the free online language training courses offered through the National Institute of Justice.

 Communication is Key in De-Escalation Strategies